hi @Andrew Wynd here's the schema for that FAQ page:

 • Ongoing setout during structure

-Bringing a surveyor in too late often leads to rework, delays and cost overruns.
+Bringing a surveyor in too late often leads to rework, delays, and unnecessary costs.

 This can include: